kennedykwangari/kennedykwangari.github.io/index.md

-**Kennedy Kamande Wangari** is an award-winning Data Scientist, Technology Community Builder, Technology Columnist, and an AI Researcher; at the frontline, improving technical systems’ social impact and ensuring people-centric technological development for societal good.
+**Kennedy Kamande Wangari** is an award-winning Data Scientist, AI Researcher, Technology Columnist, Data and Technology Policy Analyst; at the frontline, improving technical systems’ social impact and ensuring people-centric technological development for societal good.

 <center>
   <figure>